lbh3110/ZKit-Framework/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Request A Feature
-about: Suggest an idea for this project
+about: Suggest an idea for ZKit to be stronger
 title: ''
 labels: ''
 assignees: ''